MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-P-Civil-Penalties-Violations-Federal-Mine-Safety-Health-Act-1977/part-100-Criteria-Procedures-Proposed-Assessment-Civil-Penalties/section-100.3.md

 ##### § 100.3 Determination of penalty amount; regular assessment. #####

-Link to an amendment published at 89 FR 1817, Jan.
-11, 2024.

-(a) *General.* (1) Except as provided in § 100.5(e), the operator of any mine in which a violation occurs of a mandatory health or safety standard or who violates any other provision of the Mine Act, as amended, shall be assessed a civil penalty of not more than $85,580.
+(a) *General.* (1) Except as provided in § 100.5(e), the operator of any mine in which a violation occurs of a mandatory health or safety standard or who violates any other provision of the Mine Act, as amended, shall be assessed a civil penalty of not more than $88,354.
 Each occurrence of a violation of a mandatory safety or health standard may constitute a separate offense.
 The amount of the proposed civil penalty shall be based on the criteria set forth in sections 105(b) and 110(i) of the Mine Act.
 These criteria are:

 (i) The appropriateness of the penalty to the size of the business of the operator charged;